 When financial control issues are identified, administration addresses them and in a timely manner.
-For example, at the end of the 2019 fiscal year, the external auditor recommended that the District develop a financial closing procedure to ensure regular and timely reconciliation of all accounts with any inconsistencies reconciled and adjusted prior to year-end (Ev. #).
+For example, at the end of the 2019 fiscal year, the external auditor recommended that the District develop a financial closing procedure to ensure regular and timely reconciliation of all accounts with any inconsistencies reconciled and adjusted prior to year-end (\underline{Ev} , $\underline{\#}$).
 This issue was created due to the implementation of a new enterprise resource management system, which was implemented for the purpose of obtaining fiscal accountable status from the County Superintendent of Schools.
-Although the implementation of Oracle had been successful, there were challenges with year-end reconciliation and preparation of all accounting entries.
+Although the implementation of all accounting entries.
 The District management achieved this difficult, multi-year goal in July 2019.
 Now that the Oracle system is fully implemented, management is updating its year-end closing procedures to ensure all information is prepared, reviewed, and reconciled prior to the closing of the general ledger.